theplatypus/GoPiGo_Java/README.md

 ## Context

-This is an academic project, asked us as a group work in the context of our first year of MSc in computer science, in the University of South Brittany
+This is an academic project, asked us as a group work in the context of our first year of MSc in computer science, in the University of South Brittany.

 ## Project Aim